Innovate-Technologies/DNS/readme.md

 # (IT)DNS

 DNS (ITDNS in cases where it may be confusing) is a small DNS server with etcd as database backend.
-The purpose of DNS is serving the corect IP to a hostname in a CoreOS cluster with a low ttl.
+The purpose of DNS is serving the corect IP to a hostname in a CoreOS cluster with a low TTL.

-DNS is a lightweigt system ment to serve simple records, don't excpect any magic.
+DNS is a lightweight system meant to serve simple records, so don't expect any magic!

 ---
 How to use
 ----------
 You can use use DNS in two setups.
 Docker and in a standard server with Node.JS.

 ###Docker
 1. Get the Docker container `docker pull meyskens/dns`
 2. Start the docker container with your etcd discovery url: